Guide to Chase Sapphire Preferred® and Reserve® benefits - Cardratings.com

 credit_score_needed

-When comparing the two cards it’s easy to see that both the card_name and the card_name have a lot to offer travelers.
+When comparing the two cards it’s easy to see that both the Chase Sapphire Reserve(R) and the Chase Sapphire Preferred(R) Card have a lot to offer travelers.
 Both cards earn strong rewards on travel and dining and come with some of the most robust travel protections and insurance you’ll find on any travel credit card, including primary rental car insurance, a rarity on a card with a sub-$100 price point.
 Plus, both cards transfer at a 1:1 rate to a long list of travel transfer partners, which can be an excellent way to maximize the value of your rewards.

-But in exchange for a much higher annual fee, the Sapphire Reserve® comes with several additional benefits you won’t find on the Sapphire Preferred® including airport lounge access, a $300 annual travel credit, a trusted traveler credit, special car rental privileges and some additional coverages including roadside assistance and emergency medical and dental coverage.
-There are additional ancillary benefits too that could also add up to some savings, particularly those who can take advantage of the monthly DoorDash credits or who plan to purchase something from Peloton.
+But in exchange for a much higher annual fee, the Sapphire Reserve® comes with several additional benefits you won’t find on the Sapphire Preferred® including airport lounge access, a $300 annual travel credit, a trusted traveler credit, special car rental privileges and some additional coverages including roadside assistance and emergency medical and dental coverage, and more.
+There are additional ancillary benefits too that could also add up to some savings, particularly those who can take advantage of the the numerous annual credits.

 Choosing the right card for you

 Choosing which one of these two cards is right for you will come down to travel habits and personal preference.
-Those who travel frequently enough to make the most out of the $300 annual travel credit, airport lounge access and the trusted traveler credit will find that the Sapphire Reserve’s annual fee is worth it, since those benefits can effectively reduce the cost of owning the card.
+Those who travel frequently enough to make the most out of the $300 annual travel credit, airport lounge access, trusted traveler credit, and numerous other credits will likely find that the Sapphire Reserve’s annual fee is worth it, since those benefits can effectively reduce the cost of owning the card.
 But those who only travel occasionally or who don’t care about lounge access will likely fare best with the Sapphire Preferred® card and its significantly lower annual fee.

 Frequently asked questions